 The jeans used can be used not only for larger intact surfaces, but also for other parts.
 Piece of Jeans products feature pockets, seams, zippers, waist straps and even belt loops for reuse.

 The recycling method creates a patchwork fabric with pattern protection.

 Origin and manufacture of the products

 The jeans used in the products come from companies and customers in Finland.
-Manufacturing takes place in Poland, where the material is disinfected and washed before sewing.
-The products are sewn in a Finnish-run small sewing shop.
-Moona Kansanen has also visited the sewing shop on site.
+The jeans are cut into patches and disinfected before sewing.
+The sewing phase is done in Poland, in a Finnish-run small sewing shop.

-The Piece of Jeans selection includes jeans and denim jackets, as well as a variety of accessories such as bags and bows.
+The Piece of Jeans selection includes jeans and denim bags, as well as accessories.